lukehawkins22/Software_Engineering_and_DevOps/README.md

 python3 manage.py runserver
 ```

 Unit tests can be found here: ITHelpDesk/tests.
 There are 2 test files, test_forms.py and test_views.py.
+Commands to run these can be found as a comment at the top of each file.

 Application Files:
 1. admin.py: Used to handle the configuaration of the Django Admin Interface.
 Different object views and setups are configured within these files.